 These scam calls are usually done by people trying to impersonate the IRS.
 This is a sophisticated step in the latest tax scam Americans need to watch out for, according to the IRS.
 Scammers file a fake tax return with stolen personal information, like your Social Security number, and then use actual bank account information to have the refund deposited into your own account.

-How do I Block Scam Likely Numbers?
+How to Block Scam Likely Numbers

 If you’ve received scam likely numbers a number of times now, you’re probably getting frustrated and you’d want to block them.
 All though the calls your receiving may come up as a scam likely number, technology isn’t always perfect and a normal number trying to reach you may come up with a scam likely number.